 Research interests

 I am a historian of religion broadly interested in the reception of Buddhism in China.
-This has led me to several topical research foci: the Chan (Zen) tradition in middle-period China (roughly the seventh to fourteenth centuries); apocryphal Buddhist scriptures written in China to look like translations of Indic originals; and the relationship between Buddhism and Daoism (especially, but not only, Chan and inner alchemy).
+This has led me to several topical research foci: the Chan (Zen) tradition in middle-period China (roughly the eighth to fourteenth centuries); apocryphal Buddhist scriptures written in China to look like translations of Indic originals; and the relationship between Buddhism and Daoism (especially, but not only, Chan and inner alchemy).
 Thematically, I am interested in embodiment, authority, gender and masculinity, agency and responsibility, work and labor, metaphor and figurative language.

 Projects